Insiders (Australian TV program): Format

-As a Sunday morning talk show, the format of the program usually starts with Cassidy discussing the political issues of the week, followed by an interview with a current Australian political figure, usually an Australian politician.
-Each week in the studio, Cassidy discusses current political issues with a panel of three commentators/journalists of varying political perspectives.
+As a Sunday morning talk show, the original format of the program usually started with Cassidy discussing the political issues of the week, followed by an interview with a current Australian political figure, usually an Australian politician.
+Each week in the studio, Cassidy discussed current political issues with a panel of three commentators/journalists of varying political perspectives.

 The 2007 series included small changes to the format of the show: re-ordering the segments, commencing the program with the political interview, followed by "Your Shout".
 Paul Kelly's discussion (this segment was discontinued in 2010) was then used as a starting point for the panel discussion.
-"Talking Pictures" continues to provide a break point within the panel discussions, and the show concludes with its customary sign-off where Cassidy asks the panel members for their "final observation and predictions".
+"Talking Pictures" continued to provide a break point within the panel discussions, with the show concluding with its customary sign-off where Cassidy asked the three panel members for their "final observation and predictions".

 In 2011, the usual program format began with a brief monologue from Cassidy followed by a brief video summary of the major events of the preceding week.
-Then Cassidy reviews the Sunday papers with the studio panel before moving on to the studio guest.
+Cassidy then reviewed the Sunday papers with the studio panel before moving on to the studio guest.
 If the guest is present in the studio the interview is introduced by a short video clip relating to the first interview question.
 The interview usually lasts until midway through the hour and is followed by a video clip which concentrates on events surrounding a major news topic of the week.
-This is followed by a studio discussion between Cassidy and his studio guests.
-Cassidy introduces "Talking Pictures" towards the end of the hour, which is followed by more studio discussion.
-The show usually winds up with Cassidy introducing amusing or otherwise interesting media clips followed by an observation or prediction from each panel member before Cassidy ends the show with a final media clip or two.
+This was followed by a panel discussion between Cassidy and his studio guests.
+Cassidy introduced "Talking Pictures" towards the end of the hour, which is followed by more studio discussion.
+The show usually wound up with Cassidy introducing amusing or otherwise interesting media clips followed by an observation or prediction from each panel member before Cassidy ended the show with a final media clip or two.

-The program's editor, Huw Parkinson, has produced a number of video mashups compositing the faces of political figures onto films and other pop culture footage.
+The program's editor, Huw Parkinson, has produced dozens of video mashups compositing the faces of political figures onto films and other pop culture footage.
 Parkinson's videos won him a Walkley Award for multimedia storytelling in 2015.

+Since David Speers became host in 2019 the format has remained relatively consistent, with an opening edited video compilation that frames the weeks key events, opening remarks and discussion with the three panellists, a look at the Sunday newspaper stories followed by a political interview of around 15 to 20 minutes in duration.
+The discussion returns to the panellists for around 20 minutes then breaking to a prerecorded Talking Pictures package (hosted by Mike Bowers with a weekly guest), then returns to the studio for closing comments and observations.